expressjs/expressjs.com/guide/routing.md

 app.use('/birds', birds);
 ~~~

-The app will now be able to handle requests to `/birds` and
-`/birds/about`, along with calling the `timeLog`
-middleware specific to the route.
+The app will now be able to handle requests to `/birds` and `/birds/about`, as well as call the `timeLog` middleware function that is specific to the route.